yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 # Overview

-Executor based remoting uses [Executors|Task Execution over the Space] to implement remoting capabilities on top of the space.
+Executor based remoting uses depanlinkExecutorstengahlink./task-execution-over-the-space.htmlbelakanglink to implement remoting capabilities on top of the space.
 Executor based remoting allows for direct invocation of services, both in synchronous and an asynchronous manner as well as broadcast capabilities.
 Executor remoting works with services that are exposed within a processing unit that started a collocated space.

 depanimageExecutor.jpgtengahimage/attachment_files/xap97net/Executor.jpgbelakangimage

-{% refer %}For a full SBA example demonstrating remote services usage please refer to the [Data Example|.NET Processing Unit Data Example]{% endrefer %}
+{% refer %}For a full SBA example demonstrating remote services usage please refer to the ajepaaa.NET Processing Unit Data Exampleajepbbb{% endrefer %}

 # Defining the Contract